eltiempoes/python-lottie/README.md

 python-lottie provides several scripts to convert or manage lottie animations.
 For full documentation see http://mattia.basaglia.gitlab.io/python-lottie/scripts.html

-The main one is `lottie_convert.py`, which can be used to convert between the supported formats
+The main one is `lottie_convert.py`, which can be used to convert between the supported formats.

+There is also the script `lottie_gui.py` which provides a graphical interface for lottie playback.